tweag/connectedcar/apps/accidentCurl/webApp/smartContract_v2/README.md

 ```
 3. Open a web browser (e.g. Chrome) on port http://localhost:5000.

-The smart contract and the flask code is inspired from [here](https://github.com/adamyala/Your_First_Decentralized_Application_Python).
+The smart contract and the flask code is inspired from [this](https://github.com/adamyala/Your_First_Decentralized_Application_Python) example.